 Kalymnos is located in the South-East Aegean Sea between the islands of Leros and Kos.
 This 42-square mile island is the fourth largest of the Dodecanese group.
 That being said, it's still a small island that offers more to its visitors than you can imagine!

-Thanks to its unique geomorphology, Kalymnos is the ultimate vacation spot for the adventurous traveler.
-It is known worldwide as one of the top destinations for rock climbers.
+Thanks to its unique topography, Kalymnos is the ultimate vacation spot for the adventurous traveler and is known worldwide as one of the top destinations for rock climbers.
 Its steep, impressive, rocky terrain, once perceived as a curse, is now a rock climber's dream.
 The whole island is a unique natural climbing landscape with well over 2000 climbing crags of various levels of difficulty.

 Rock climbing not your thing?
 How about spelunking?
 Discover the island's many fascinating caves such as, Kefalas cave with its impressive stalactite and stalagmite formations.
 You may choose to hike its many paths that lead to castles, monasteries, and beautiful hidden beaches; or the Italian path, as it's known, that will take you along an old cobblestone path from Pothia to Vathy.